Azure/aks-advanced-autoscaling/docs/modules/Module4/index.md

 # Module 4: Configure Keda Using Http Metrics & Open Service Mesh and Testing with Azure Load Testing
-In this module you will learn about using Open Service Mesh, Prometheus and Contour Ingress Controller.
-How to collect with Prometheus OSM traffic metrics within the mesh(http requests) and query/use these metrics to autoscale a particular app/pod using KEDA and a [prometheus](https://keda.sh/docs/2.6/scalers/prometheus/) Scale Object.
+In this module you will learn about scaling a workload by HTTP requests using Open Service Mesh, Prometheus and Contour Ingress Controller.
+This module will teach you how to collect  Prometheus OSM traffic metrics within the mesh(http requests) and query/use these metrics to autoscale a particular app/pod using KEDA and a [prometheus trigger](https://keda.sh/docs/2.6/scalers/prometheus/) Scale Object.
 You will also use Contour Ingress Controller as part of you mesh in order to have full observability of all type of traffic, East-West(app to app) and North-South(Ingress to web).
-At the end your web-order app will be able to autoscale based on http requests rate per minute.
+At the end your web-order app will be able to autoscale based on http requests rate per second.
-* Below is a diagram:
+* Below is a diagram of the components for this module:
 <img src="../../assets/images/module4/keda-OSM-Contour.png" width=600 />

 ### Intro to OpenServiceMesh